caitlinstanton/videobooth-demo/README.md

 <h1>What does this repo contain</h1>
 Code and research code (stuff I didn't write) for the making of Videbooth, in both a OSX (Mac application) and iOS (iPhone) capacity.
 I ended up starting coding with the iPhone app, thinking that its functionality could translate well into OSX, but I was slightly mistaken.
-They are similar, but the syntax and functions necessary to run a Mac app are slightly different, and that's why I've had difficulty, particularly with the video function of the Mac application.
+They are similar, but the syntax and functions necessary to run a Mac app are slightly different, and that's why I've had difficulty, particularly with the video function of the Mac application. iosmobile and macos are the (almost) finished versions of Video Booth.
+The other folders in these repo contain sample code for various functions:
+- avfoundationtest, avcapture.playground -> using AVFoundation library to access and capture video from webcam
+- videobooth-videopage -> first attempt at accessing webcam for Mac application
+- VideoPlayRecord-Final -> code to record and play video from camera for iPhone application
+- Documentation -> user flow and design writeups/presentations from Erick, images for buttons, etc.

 <h1>iOS Application (iosmobile)</h1>
 <h2>What's been done</h2>